quicwg/base-drafts/draft-ietf-quic-http.md

 : A HEADERS frame has been received with an invalid format.

 HTTP_MALFORMED_PRIORITY (0x0A):
-: A HEADERS frame has been received with an invalid format.
+: A PRIORITY frame has been received with an invalid format.

 HTTP_MALFORMED_SETTINGS (0x0B):
-: A HEADERS frame has been received with an invalid format.
+: A SETTINGS frame has been received with an invalid format.

 HTTP_MALFORMED_PUSH_PROMISE (0x0C):
-: A HEADERS frame has been received with an invalid format.
+: A PUSH_PROMISE frame has been received with an invalid format.

 HTTP_MALFORMED_SETTINGS_ACK (0x0D):
-: A HEADERS frame has been received with an invalid format.
+: A SETTINGS_ACK frame has been received with an invalid format.

 HTTP_INTERRUPTED_HEADERS (0x0E):
 : A HEADERS frame without the End Header Block flag was followed by a frame